AnderwanSAM/CSI4107/README.md

 To test the installation:

-open your Python IDE or the CLI interface (whichever you use normally) Type import nltk and press enter if no message of missing nltk is shown then nltk is installed on your computer.
+Open your Python IDE or the CLI interface (whichever you use normally) Type import nltk and press enter if no message of missing nltk is shown then nltk is installed on your computer.

 After installation, nltk also provides test datasets to work within Natural Language Processing.